top of page

 📢 Tip: Make sure your application is complete and follows all required formats.
 Incomplete applications or those that do not meet the specifications will be disqualified.

-• Authorization for use of image, voice, and artwork
+– Authorization for the use of image, voice and work

 Recognition